GoC-Spending/contracts-data-web/content/department/fintrac-canafe.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Financial Transactions and Reports Analysis Centre of Canada spent an estimated \$693.1K in 2021-2022 on contracts.
+Financial Transactions and Reports Analysis Centre of Canada spent an estimated **\$693.1K in 2021-2022** on contracts.

+Across 155 contracts active since the start of the 2017-2018 fiscal year, 16 have at least one amendment (10%).
+Of contracts with amendments, the average increase in dollar value was 72% and the average number of amendments was 1.19.
+Cumulatively these amendments represent an increase of \$172.5K over the original contract values.

+The average contract duration was 0.97 years, and the average contract value (not including contracts under \$10k) was \$58.6K.
+The longest contract was 5.01 years.
+The largest contract by value (including amendments) was \$678.0K.

 {{< /entity_summary >}}

 ## Vendors